ICML-25-BenchName-builds-repair/skypilot/docs/source/reference/benchmark/cli.rst

 .. note::

     Here, the columns other than ``DURATION`` and ``SPENT($)`` are empty.
-    To get a complete benchmark report, please refer to :ref:`SkyCallback <benchmark-skycallback>`.
+    To get a complete benchmark report, please refer to :ref:`SkyCallback`.

 Managing benchmark reports